 Update 2020-01-16: Back in December 2009 I did a hackathon to create an HTML5 Audio Read-Along (demo) which highlighted the text of words spoken in the corresponding audio being played.
-To introduce the project I wrote: When I was in college, my most valuable tool for writing papers was a text-to-speech (TTS) program [ReadPlease 2003].
-I could […]
+To introduce the project I wrote: As I further note in the project’s readme, the process I used to create this read-along demo was extremely tedious.
+It […]

 On the Shepherd Interactive site, we have a dynamic navigation menu in Flash.
 In order to prevent it from having to reload each time a page is changed, I implemented Ajax loading so that the SWF only has to load once.
 This is similar to what Lala and Facebook do.
 So if your browser is […]

 Being prompted on the Google home page to “Install Google Chrome” for “A faster way to browse the web” while I am already using Google Chrome for Mac: epic browser detection fail.
 Anyway, Chrome definitely is a faster way to browse the Web.
 It’s amazing!